-A CRM "platform" includes multiple products that are configured to be leveraged as a single solution.
-Even if the majority of a user's time is spent in one product, all users in the IU CRM platform employ the same instance.
+The IU CRM platform includes multiple products that are configured to be leveraged as a single solution.
+Even if the majority of a user's time is spent in one specific product, all IU CRM users technically employ the same instance.

 Salesforce is the company and product solution from which the IU CRM Initiative has developed a tailored design and implemented for Indiana University.
 Salesforce offers far more products and features than most organizations will find useful, including features specific to nonprofits and K-12 education, along with thousands of products available through the Salesforce AppExchange.